Valiyantt/Valiyantt/README.md

 ## 🧠 Background & Focus

 I’m driven by systems that work — not just in theory, but in production.
-My foundation in advertising trained me to understand people; my background in computer science taught me to understand logic.
+My foundation in finance, customer service, and advertising trained me to understand people; my background in computer science and information technology taught me to understand logic.
 Now, I’m fusing both perspectives to engineer backends and intelligent systems that are robust, maintainable, and meaningful.

 I specialize in Backend Engineering, Data-Driven AI, and Quality Assurance, with a project management mindset that ensures every build aligns with real-world usability and scalability.